flatcar/flatcar-website/content/blog/2024-04-24-os-innovation-with-systemd-sysext.md

 **Cloud Vendor Tools and Flatcar Extensions**

-Another area where systemd-sysext serves as an elegant solution is​ providing cloud vendor tools.
-To make the Flatcar work on the various clouds we often need the OEM images to contain integration software provided by the cloud vendor.
+Another area where systemd-sysext serves as an elegant solution is providing cloud vendor tools.
+To make Flatcar work on the various clouds we often need the OEM images to contain integration software provided by the cloud vendor.
 Adding these to the base image would ​waste disk space for all users and the old approach was to put these binaries